nwoltman/sublime-ejs/README.md

 # EJS 2

-EJS syntax definition for Sublime Text 3.
-Works with [EJS v2](http://ejs.co/) syntax.
+[EJS](http://ejs.co/) syntax definition for Sublime Text 3.
 Also includes EJS tag autocompletion and some snippets.

-> Requires Sublime Text 3 build >=3103

 ## Installation